aliraza556/llm-openai-compatibility/src/examples/lambda_deployment.md

 To customize the Lambda function:

 1. Modify the `get_weather` tool or add more tools in the `lambda_handler.py` file
+2. Define tools using JSON in the `JSON_TOOLS` environment variable
+3. Pass JSON tool definitions in the event payload
+4. Create tools with callback URLs to external services
-2. Update the deployment package and redeploy
+5. Update the deployment package and redeploy

 ## Security Considerations